the-vegetarian-vampire/Smart-Contract-Resources/README.md

 [Flashbots.net](https://docs.flashbots.net/)
 [Solid Quant Articles](https://medium.com/@solidquant)

+`Uncle-block Attack` - miners can deliberately exclude certain transactions to later include them in an uncle block, profiting from MEV without executing the transactions.

 [Geth](https://geth.ethereum.org/) - official Go implementation of Ethereum protocol; one of many Ethereum clients available, popular and widely used
 [Lighthouse](https://lighthouse.sigmaprime.io/) - one of several Ethereum 2.0 clients being developed to support the new Eth2 protocol.
 Other Eth2 clients include Nimbus, Teku, and Prysm.